Walnut Pesto

 ARE WALNUTS GOOD FOR YOU?

-Not only are the walnuts delicious, but they’re packed with vitamins, mineral and precious antioxidants and omega-3 fats.
-This rich nutrient profile offers potential benefits for both brain health and heart functions.
+Not only are walnuts delicious, but they’re also packed with vitamins, minerals, precious antioxidants, and omega-3 fats.
+This rich nutrient profile offers potential benefits for brain health and heart functions.

 Print Recipe